The Veterans Raffle supports:

-The Tommy Atkins Centre – Combining a drop-in service in Worcester, a free online veterans’ therapy service for dealing with service trauma and working with Combat Stress (the UK’s leading charity for veterans’ mental health), The Tommy Atkins Centre (TAC) makes sure veterans within the community are fully supported.
+The Tommy Atkins Centre – Combining a drop-in service in Worcester and a free online veterans’ therapy service for dealing with service trauma, The Tommy Atkins Centre makes sure veterans within the community are fully supported.

-Walnut Tree Health and Wellbeing – A CIC initiative that provides recovery activities, crisis support, coaching and mentoring to emergency service personnel and members of the armed forces with complex mental health needs such as addiction, Walnut Tree Health and Wellbeing – who uses the mantra #BeSmartGetHelp – believes in mindfulness as a crucial tool for our veterans and runs courses for the families of those suffering with mental health issues.
+Walnut Tree Health and Wellbeing – Provides recovery activities, crisis support, coaching and mentoring to emergency service personnel and members of the armed forces with complex mental health needs such as addiction, Walnut Tree Health and Wellbeing – who uses the mantra #BeSmartGetHelp – believes in mindfulness as a crucial tool for our veterans and runs courses for the families of those suffering with mental health issues.

-Veterans Association UK – A registered charity committed to helping veterans, serving military and their families with housing, mental health, physical disability and social welfare issues, The Veterans Association UK (VAUK) helps UK emergency services veterans too.
+Veterans Association UK – Helping veterans, serving military and their families with housing, mental health, physical disability and social welfare issues, The Veterans Association UK (VAUK) helps UK emergency services veterans too.
 Just one of the excellent projects they undertake includes training caseworkers and regional coordinators to high standards to ensure veterans receive the best quality of care and support available.

 Please contact us if you would like the Veterans Raffle to support your charity or indeed if you are a member of the public and would like to recommend a charity for support.